Rossendale Client’s Slipping Accident At A Well-Known Bakers

-She fell heavily to the ground and suffered a very serious fracture of her ankle.
+Vanessa fell heavily to the ground and suffered a very serious fracture of her ankle.

-Miss Morton had a very long road to recovery and had to undergo several operations.
+She had a very long road to recovery and had to undergo several operations.

 Occupiers of shops and supermarkets (and other buildings open to the public) have a legal duty to take care for the safety of visitors.
 (Occupiers’ Liability Act 1957)

 It was clear that bakers were in breach of their duty in this case.

 The entrance to the shop was sloping, slippery and dangerous.

 So We took on Vanessa’s claim and agreed to act on “no win no fee” terms.

 The insurers for the shop initially denied any responsibility for the accident.